UIT technical writer hosts Documentation Town Hall

 Looking to the future of UIT internal documentation, Harris said he is developing a broadly defined documentation template and a style guide to make the documentation writer’s experience more consistent.

-If you’d like to join the ITS-UIT Documentation CoP or if you’re a UIT employee interested in speaking with Harris about your team’s internal documentation needs, email patrick.harris@utah.edu or message him via Teams.
+UIT and ITS employees who wish to join the ITS-UIT Documentation CoP, or UIT employees interested in speaking with Harris about their team’s internal documentation needs, may email patrick.harris@utah.edu or message him via Teams.
 Please direct general or external communications inquiries to UIT Strategic Communication at stratcomm@it.utah.edu.